Off We Go Again – Winter 2022-2023

 Once settled in, we headed over to see Dad at Avila Retirement Community.
 Good to see him, he is doing quite well considering his age (93).
 We went to supper in the dining room where I had the honey steak and Rob had the brisket.
 Food is always good here.

-On Sunday we went to brunch at Avila where I had the Pesto Eggs Benedict which was very good and Rob had corned beef hash, eggs and a pancake.
+On Sunday, October 2nd, we went to brunch at Avila where I had the Pesto Eggs Benedict which was very good, and Rob had corned beef hash, eggs and a pancake.
 Afterward we spent the afternoon with Bob, fixing various things in his apartment.

-On Monday morning we went out to breakfast at J & T’s Cafe which was a short distance from Arrowhead.
+On Monday, October 3rd, morning we went out to breakfast (just the two of us) at J & T’s Cafe which was a short distance from Arrowhead.
 Good breakfast with decent prices and good service.

-Leaving Cuba behind, our next destination was a Sun RV Resort we had stayed at several times before, Geneva On The Lake in Geneva, OH, a Passport America resort.
-It was a quiet one night stay.
+Leaving Cuba and our not so well spent $60 behind, our next destination was a Sun RV Resort.
+One we had stayed at several times before, Geneva On The Lake in Geneva, OH, a Passport America resort.
+It was a quiet and pleasant one night stay, on a significantly better site, for half the price.

-The next morning we headed over to a local restaurant which we like, Mary’s Diner which is very convenient because we can park the coach and tow next to the restaurant while having breakfast.
+The next morning, Wednesday October 5, we broke camp and headed over to a local restaurant which we like, Mary’s Diner which is very convenient because we can park the coach with tow next to the restaurant while having breakfast.
 I had a Denver omelet ($9.99) which was very good and Rob had the Country Steak with sausage gravy ($8.99) which he enjoyed.

 After leaving there around 11 a.m. it was an uneventful drive until a short distance west of Cincinnati, traffic was backed up because a truck had jack knifed.
 Fortunately it only caused us a 15 minute delay.

-Since we had an appointment to have some general service performed on the coach on October 7th, we headed to Spartan Chassis in Charlotte, MI.
-Traveling on I69 was horrendous, going to and from Spartan.
-They have repaired northbound but not open yet.
-South bound it is better after I94.
+Since we had an appointment on Friday October 7th at Spartan Chassis in Charlotte, MI (pronounced Shar-Lot by the locals) to have some general service performed, we planned to arrive Thursday October 6th the night before our appointment.
+I-69 was a horrendously rough ride, going both to and from Spartan.
+They have resurfaced the northbound lanes, but it is not open yet.
+South bound it is better after the I-94 intersection.

-On Saturday before we left, we went to Eaton Place in downtown Charlotte for breakfast which was good.
+On Saturday October 8, before we left Spartan, we went to Eaton Place in downtown Charlotte for breakfast, which as per past experiences, was very good.

-Our next stop would be a one night stay at Entegra.
+Our next stop would be a one night stay at “The Mothership”, Entegra in Middlebury, IN.

 Comments